 The Observatory grounds were first used in the early 1970's with the first permanent observing structure built in 1975 and the original observatory facility completed in 1981.
 Upgraded and expanded facilities were completed in August, 2003.
 The Observatory proper is now home to 5 observatories, a classroom, and an observing deck for the observational astronomy course.
 The aesthetics of the facilities have attracted movie companies and professional photographers alike over the years.

 Students taking the observational course get hands-on experience and a unique learning experience that will last a lifetime.
 Learning the night sky, coordinate systems and finding objects using a telescope open the wonders of the universe.
-Many of our students incorporate what they learn into their daily lives.
-Some have even built observatories at their homes.
+Many of our students incorporate what they learn into a life-long hobby and even building their own observatory.
 Running into former students at star parties around the country who have taken the course is very common.
 Several students have even been awarded summer internships at the National Observatories in various astronomical disciplines after taking the course.
 Whatever your ambitions in astronomy, we can help you get started.